aspose-diagram/Aspose.Diagram-Documentation/italian/java/developer-guide/working-with-shapes/group-convert-and-verify-shapes/_index.it.md

 1. Salva la pagina Visio in qualsiasi formato di file supportato.
 #### **Esempio di programmazione di forme convertite**
 {{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-SaveVisioShapeInOtherFormats-SaveVisioShapeInOtherFormats.java" >}}
-### **Converti Visio Shape in PDF**
+### **Convert Visio Shape to PDF**
-Il metodo ToPdf della classe Shape permette di convertire una forma nel formato PDF.
+The ToPdf method of the Shape class allows to convert a shape into the PDF format.

 {{< highlight "java" >}}